XKXK1/restapi-recipe-golang/README.md

 # Studiengang Restful API
-Example app for the Cloud-WP @ HAW Hamburg
+Example app for the Microservices wp

 ## Installation